tuhinsharma121/tuhinsharma.com/content/authors/admin/_index.md

 education:
   courses:
-  - course: MTech in CSE
+  - course: MTech in Computer Science
     institution: Indian Institute of Technology Roorkee
     year: 2014
-  - course: BE in CSE
+  - course: BE in Computer Science
     institution: Indian Institute of Engineering Science and Technology Shibpur
     year: 2012